j7168908jx/maubot-mathpix/README.md

 # maubot-mathpix

-A simple matrix plugin for [maubot](https://github.com/maubot/maubot), which calls the [Mathpix text(latex) OCR API](https://mathpix.com/ocr) to convert images to latex.
+A simple matrix plugin for [maubot](https://github.com/maubot/maubot), which calls the [Mathpix text(LaTex) OCR API](https://mathpix.com/ocr) to convert images to latex.

 ## Installation